andrey-star/jb-parser/README.md

     <program> ::= <function-definition-list> <expression>

-`<EOL>` - символ перевода строки --- `\n`, программа не содержит других пробельных символов(пробел, табуляция, и т.д.);
+`<EOL>` - newline symbol - `\n`, the program doesn't contain other whitepsace characters.

-Семантика языка задается следующим образом:
+Language semantics:

-1.  Все переменные имеют тип 32-битный Integer;
+1. All variables are 32-bit integers
-2.  Гарантируется, что вычисления не приводят к переполнению;
+2. Overflows do not occur
-3.  Все арифметические операции аналогичны соответствующим операциям для 32-битного int в языке Java;
+3. All arithmetic operations are equivalent to corresponding ones in Java
-4.  Операции сравнения возвращают 1 если сравнение истинно и 0 если ложно;
+4. Comparison operations return 1 if true, 0 otherwise
-5.  <if-expression> исполняет второе выражение, если первое выражение не равно 0; иначе исполняет третье;
+5.  <if-expression> evaluates the second expression, if the first is not 0, otherwise it evaluates the third
-6.  <call-expression> вызывает функцию с соответствующим именем
+6.  <call-expression> calls function with given name
-7.  Выражения вычисляются слева направо;
+7. Expressions are evaluated left to right